Bookclubbers without boundaries in Nelson, New Zealand

 ❖ “A very cleverly written ghost story … but is it a ghost story?
 Nothing is as it seems and with the tension gradually building between the two main characters and the strange happenings at the mansion, you are in for a stimulating read.
 One of my favourites, and I loved the re-read.” – Jo

 ❖ “The re-read is even more riveting than the first and I thought I might pick up a little more about the goings-on, but alas.
 In saying that, I love how everything is not completely spelled out.
-The story is engrossing and characters troubled but charismatic and this all makes for a wonderful read.” – Rachel
+The story is engrossing, melding historical fiction and supernatural genres.
+The characters are troubled but charismatic and offer both sides of the argument, with the mysterious goings on first considered by the insular family and then the doctor’s scientific mind.
+It really is a wonderful read.” – Rachel

 —–